 Luxury pet treats and Salmigo® Protect L60

-Here at Biomega Group, we are passionate about pet food and its quality.
-As a leading biosciences company, we are pioneering research into how ingredients, such as Norwegian salmon, can provide lasting healthy gains by enriching foods and treats to present inherent luxury and quality.
+Here at biomega®, we are passionate about pet food and its quality.
+As a leading biosciences company, we are pioneering research into how ingredients, such as Atlantic salmon, can provide lasting healthy gains by enriching foods and treats to present inherent luxury and quality.
 Salmon is well established as a luxury food product, winning global recognition, and has been tantalising our tastebuds for decades.
-Plus, the additional health benefits associated with salmon is often supported by veterinarian professionals as the oils in the fish ease joint pain and reduce inflammation.
+Plus, the additional health benefits associated with salmon are often supported by veterinarian professionals as the oils in the fish ease joint pain and reduce inflammation.

-Salmigo® Protect is our patented hydrolysed salmon peptide, which has successfully been used in premium pet food and treat applications.
-Our salmon peptides are processed from fresh, high-quality Norwegian salmon tissue by natural and gentle enzymatic hydrolysis, which produces a premium food-grade ingredient.
+The Salmigo® Protect range are high quality liquid salmon peptides, which have been successfully used in premium pet food and treat applications.
+Our salmon peptides are processed from fresh, high-quality Atlantic salmon tissue by natural and gentle enzymatic hydrolysis, which produces a premium ingredient.

 In a recent white paper, we announced that Salmigo protect L60, alongside its nutritional properties and great palatability – offer a possibility to be used as a substitute to glycerine – in semi-moist pet snacks.
 A viable alternative for the semi-moist petfood market.

 Download and read more about our whitepaper here.